Cray-HPE/docs-uan/docs/portal/developer-portal/installation_prereqs/Configure_the_BIOS_of_an_HPE_UAN.md

 Perform this procedure to configure the network interface and boot settings required by HPE UANs.

-Before the UAN product can be installed on HPE UANs, specific network interface and boot settings must be configured in the BIOS.
+Before the HPE Cray Supercomputing UAN product can be installed on HPE UANs, specific network interface and boot settings must be configured in the BIOS.

 Perform [Configure the BMC for UANs with iLO](Configure_the_BMC_for_UANs_with_iLO.md) before performing this procedure.